-The aim of the summer school is to bring together doctoral students in their first years of study and advanced master students from the fields of linguistics and law as well as other disciplines such as rhetoric, social science, and political science with a shared research interest in „law making as discourse and action“.
+The aim of this summer school is to bring together doctoral students in their first years of study and advanced master students from the fields of linguistics and law as well as other disciplines such as rhetoric, social science, and political science with a shared research interest in „law making as discourse and action“.
 Participants will be introduced to relevant theoretical aspects (language and law, European law, legislative drafting, translation, courts and lawmaking, discourse theory of norm genesis) and discuss empirical methodologies (discourse analysis, corpus linguistics) of both established and exploratory research programs pertaining to discursive practices of law making.
 In plenary sessions and collaborative work formats, participants will get an overview of various approaches and have the opportunity get acquainted with research practice in the interdisciplinary field of language and law.

 Registration is open until June 15th 2021.

-The number of participants is limited; first come first served.
+The number of participants is limited; first come, first served.

 Date, Modes and Media

 - Language: English

 - Format: fully virtual (online); combination of plenary talks, workshop and poster sessions and discussions